Natural Baby Life logo (480 x 130)

 Why do baby wipes go bad or expire?

-Like I mentioned before, baby wipes don’t really ‘expire’ so much as that over time they can start to dry out, lose effectiveness, or develop mold.
-This is completely natural and there isn’t much you could do to eliminate these problems altogether.
+Like I mentioned before, baby wipes don’t really “expire” but over time they can start to dry out, lose effectiveness, or develop mold.
+This is completely natural and there isn’t much you can do to eliminate these problems altogether.

-To avoid having issues with product complaints and generally save their butts from any sort of legal entanglement from wipes that are past their prime, manufacturers are usually going to have some kind of policy on baby wipe expiration or at least a use-by date.
+To avoid having issues with product complaints and save their butts from any sort of legal entanglement, manufacturers are usually going to have some kind of policy on baby wipe expiration or at least a use-by date.

-Let’s look at each of these issues and see what’s going on with them:
+Let’s look at each of these issues and find out why it happens:

 Wipes dry out